almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 * More distractions (e.g. kids crying, tv on, making dinner, convenience for midday naps) can cause your work to suffer or you to miss deadlines.
 * Increased electrical usage.
 Since you are home more, your utilities are more than likely to go up.
+* Exceeding internet usage limits.
+Some ISPs (Internet Service Providers) have a cap on the amount of data they will let you use per month.
+Exceed that limit and you will be charged more for internet or having your service terminated for excessive usage.

 #### Suggestions